Maki Ueda (wrestler): Personal life

-After her retirement, she worked as an actress for a period of time and made her debut as a guest star on The Super Girl (Tokyo Channel 12), and then appeared in the special effects hero program Battle Fever J, the first in the Super Sentai series.
+After her retirement, she worked as an actress for a period of time and made her debut as a guest star on The Super Girl (Tokyo Channel 12), and then appeared in the special effects hero program Battle Fever J, an early entry in the Super Sentai series.
 Appeared in the role of Salome, a villainous female executive.
 She has also released the single record "Invader WALK" as a singer.

 In 2024, Netflix released a Japanese series, Queens of Villains, which features Ueda.
 The character is voiced by WWE's Alexa Bliss in the English dub.